 7. And don’t forget your beanbag – these work as well for phone cameras!

 Safari Photo Lessons with Christian

-If you can, book your lesson with Christian even before you arrive.
+If you can, book your lesson with Christian even before you arrive at Thanda Private Game Reserve South Africa.
 He is not always at Thanda but can generally arrange to be there if given sufficient notice.

-Not only will you get to make a major improvement to your photography skills (and nab some amazing safari photos) you will also be able to drink Nespresso coffee in the middle of Zululand thanks to Christian’s portable machine!
+Not only will you get to make a major improvement to your photography skills (and nab some amazing safari photos) you will also be able to drink Nespresso coffee in the middle of Zululand thanks to Christian’s portable machine.

 There are even mats on the floor as it can be necessary to get down on your knees to balance the camera for the clearest eye line to the animal.